hypervillain/sm-proof-of-concept/packages/sm-library/README.md

 # Dummy library

-It contains SM required data, folder structure, implements pre-publish
+It should contain SM required data, folder structure, and implement pre-publish